davidmcclure/hilt-2016/course/cartodb.md

 1. Flip on the **Cumulative** option.

-1. Under **Time Column**, select `start`.
+1. Under **Time Column**, select `offset`.

-1. Now, CartoDB will animate the sequencing of the points, ordered by the value in the `start` column.
+1. Now, CartoDB will animate the sequencing of the points, ordered by the value in the `offset` column.
 This will play on repeat by default, but it's also possible to click and drag on the timeline to speed it up or reverse it.

 ## Annotate and export the map.